 And dear brother, watch how you appear also.

 Our fashion sense is not dictated by trends but by the Word of the Lord that can never change.

-If you allow the Spirit of the Lord to invade your wardrobe, would you still have clothes to wear?
-Would you allow the Spirit of God show you what is pleasing to the King?
+Would you still have clothes to wear if you allow the Spirit of the Lord to invade your wardrobe?
+Would you allow the Spirit of God to show you what is pleasing to the King?

 Hosea 2:2 in the Message Version says: “Tell her to quit dressing like a whore, displaying her breasts for sale…”